bcampbellbt/find_auth/macos_auth_discovery/README.md

 ---

-**Note**: This tool is specifically designed for BeyondTrust EPM testing and requires appropriate permissions and system access.
-Always run in a controlled testing environment.
+**Note**: This tool requires appropriate permissions and system access.
+Always run in a controlled testing environment and respect system security settings.